 Oka turned out to be the magic blend of nature, history, and delicious dishes, making it a getaway with one of my best friends that we’ll remember for a long time.

 Whether you’re planning your next escape or researching the region and things to do in Oka, Oka is a destination that you’ll want to revisit again and again.
-For me, it’s time to recharge at home with the kids and my man for a bit.
+For me, it’s time to recharge at home with the kids for a bit.

 Tourisme Laurentides paid Lindsay and me to document our regional experience.
 I thank Tourisme Laurentides’s partners for providing us with such a lovely time.
 Team Jean Jacket might not be hot girls from Quebec (we are certainly hot girls from Ontario though!), but we came and left our mark on Oka with our girl getaway.